2008 Mumbai attacks: Aftermath

 The attacks are sometimes referred to in India as "26/11", after the date in 2008 that the attacks began.
 The Pradhan Inquiry Commission, appointed by the Maharashtra government, produced a report that was tabled before the legislative assembly more than a year after the events.
 The report said the "war-like" attack was beyond the capacity to respond of any police force, but also found fault with the Mumbai Police Commissioner Hasan Gafoor's lack of leadership during the crisis.

-The Maharashtra government planned to buy 36 speed boats to patrol the coastal areas and several helicopters for the same purpose.
-It also planned to create an anti-terror force called "Force One" and upgrade all the weapons that Mumbai police currently have.
+The Maharashtra government planned to buy 36 speed boats to patrol the coastal areas and several helicopters for the same purpose, along with installation of surveillance cameras citywide.
+It also planned to create an anti-terror force called "Force One" and upgrade all the weapons that Mumbai police had prior to the attack.
 Prime Minister Manmohan Singh on an all-party conference declared that legal framework would be strengthened in the battle against terrorism and a federal anti-terrorist intelligence and investigation agency, like the FBI, will be set up soon to co-ordinate action against terrorism.
 The government strengthened anti-terror laws with UAPA 2008, and the federal National Investigation Agency was formed.

+A Public Interest Litigation was filed by social activist Ketan Tirodkar to demand equal justice for all the police who were killed in the terror attack; especially for the members of the Bomb Disposal Squad of Mumbai Police.
+During the hearing of the petition, the Government informed the High Court that the Union Government of India rejected the proposal to award the Bomb Disposal Squad of the city police for their contribution in defusing grenades in the terror attack.